Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 - Why is Fortran still used in so many places?
 - How is that relevant to Python?
-- Past struggles in NumPy/SciPy with vanilla Python packaging.
+- Past struggles of NumPy/SciPy with vanilla Python packaging.
 - What role conda-forge plays in this context.

 If you feel you have a good-enough understanding of all this, or not much time,